 - Grammatical changes including technical clarifications and the modernization of terms.

 Joseph never completed his re-translation of the Bible during his lifetime.
-We know he wanted to go back through with his greatly expanded knowledge later in his life.
-He just didn’t get to it before he was killed.
+We know he wanted to go back through with his greatly expanded doctrinal understanding later in his life.
+He just didn’t get to it before he was murdered.
 What we do have though, are some wonderful additions and clarifications of the scriptures.
 There are a number of great doctrinal enhancements made by the prophet during this work and we are fortunate to have access to these inspired scriptures.

 The Church of Jesus Christ of Latter-Day Saints uses the King James Version of the Bible for perhaps two reasons.
 Joseph never finished his inspired translation so we do not know what other modifications he might have made.
 And the LDS church does not own the copyright to the JST.
 When the saints headed West to Utah, the Reorganized Church of Jesus Christ of Latter-Day Saints (RLDS, now Community of Christ Church) held the copyright and later published this as their authoritative Bible.
 The LDS church has permission to use many of the passages in the LDS edition of the scriptures, both in the footnotes, and an area at the back of the published Bible for the longer passages.
 What Joseph did give us though is very valuable and the easiest way to utilize this resource is to just look up verses in the Bible that you are pondering over and see if the JST has a revised or expanded version of that verse.